Goats Head Soup: Release

 At the time of release, Jagger said, "I really feel close to this album, and I really put all I had into it ...
 I guess it comes across that I'm more into songs.
 It wasn't as vague as [Exile on Main St.] which kind of went on so long that I didn't like some of the things.
 There's more thought to this one.
 It was recorded all over the place over about two or three months.
 The tracks are much more varied than the last one.
 I didn't want it to be just a bunch of rock songs."

 The lead single, "Angie", was released on 20 August 1973 by Rolling Stones Records, with "Silver Train" as the B-side.
-It sailed to number one in the United States and became a worldwide hit.
+It reached number one in the United States and became a worldwide hit.
 Goats Head Soup was subsequently released on 31 August, with the catalogue number COC 59101, and also shot to the top of charts worldwide.
 The band attracted controversy with "Star Star", which was banned by the BBC in September due to its obscene lyrics.
 The song was originally titled "Starfucker" until Atlantic Records owner Ahmet Ertegün (Atlantic was the distributor of Rolling Stones Records) insisted on the change.

-The Rolling Stones' autumn 1973 European Tour followed shortly after the album's release, in which four slots in the set list were given to the new material: "Doo Doo Doo Doo Doo (Heartbreaker)", "Star Star", "Dancing with Mr D" and "Angie" – although apart from a few earlier performances of "Silver Train" and "100 Years Ago", nothing else from Goats Head Soup was played live until the 2002–2003 Live Licks tour, when the band performed "Star Star".
-"Silver Train" and "Dancing with Mr D" were performed on the 2014 and 2017 tours.
+The Rolling Stones' autumn 1973 European Tour followed shortly after the album's release, in which four slots in the set list were given to the new material: "Doo Doo Doo Doo Doo (Heartbreaker)", "Star Star", "Dancing with Mr D" and "Angie".
+In addition, there were a few earlier performances of "Silver Train" and "100 Years Ago".
+"Doo Doo Doo Doo Doo (Heartbreaker)" was also played on the 1975 U.S. tour.
+"Star Star" was featured regularly on the 1975, 1976 and 1978 tours, and "Angie" was played in 1975 and occasionally in 1976.

 Album art

 The album cover was designed by Ray Lawrence and photographed by David Bailey, a friend of Jagger's who had worked with the Rolling Stones since 1964.
 The portrait of Jagger on the front cover was approximately life size in the original 12-inch LP format.
 Jagger was reluctant to be shot enveloped by a pink chiffon veil, which Bailey said was meant to look like "Katharine Hepburn in The African Queen".
-The album's gatefold has Taylor, Wyman and Watts wrapped around a similar fabric, and Richards on the back.
+The album's gatefold has Taylor, Wyman and Watts wrapped in a similar fabric, and Richards on the back.
+The album's original rejected cover art featured the entire band as centaurs and an image of goat's head soup, a Jamaican dish made from a goat's body parts, such as the head, feet and testicles.